datownia/datowniasdk/README Parlyhack 2012.md

 ```
 * All document api calls return documents with this structure.
 * fieldList gives you fields in the order that they appear in the contents.
+* It is recommended to always supply limit and offset.
+The max, and default, limit is 200.
+You can easily loop through all records by checking if numRowsInContents = limit, as soon as it does not you must be on the last page.

 You may also use OAuth 2 authentication with a client credentials grant, using your app key and secret.
 The examples in the rest of this repository use OAuth 2 but it may be simpler to use basic auth for the hack if you are unfamiliar with OAuth 2.